navigation

 Sincerely,

-Mr Lim Hock San Mr Eugene Cho Park
+Mr Lim Chee San Mr Eugene Cho Park

 Non-Executive Chairman and Independent Director Executive Director and Chief Executive Officer